Finland Part two. Or I’ve got a Helsinki feeling

 Alexander began to implement a series of radical reforms that included an attempt to not depend on a landed aristocracy controlling the poor, a move to developing Russia’s natural resources, and a reformation of all branches of the administration.
 In 1867 he completed a transaction of importance in American history.
 Still feeling the sting of the losses sustained in the Crimean War and fearful that he might lose more territory in a war with Britain, Alexander completed negotiations with Secretary of State William Seward for the sale of Alaska to the United States for a bit more than seven cents an acre.

 Alexander was pressing other reforms in Russia and had a similarly tolerant view of relations with the Grand Duchy of Finland.
 Unlike the Swedes, Alexander not only didn’t impose the Russian language on the Finns, he elevated Finnish to the status of an official native language.
 (Although only about five percent of Finns speak Swedish as their first language and they are mostly in the southwest near Turku, Swedish remains an official language in Finland.)
 He also allowed the Finns to have their own currency as well as their own Diet (or Parliament).
 This autonomy laid much of the groundwork for Finland’s ultimate independence in 1918.
-Thus, despite the fact that he headed the government of an occupying power, after Alexander II was assassinated in St. Petersburg in 1881, the Finns thought enough of him to honor him with the statue seen above in the city’s main square.
+Thus, despite the fact that he headed the government of an occupying power, after Alexander II was assassinated in Saint Petersburg in 1881, the Finns thought enough of him to honor him with the statue seen above in the city’s main square.

 It’s finally time to end this part of the history lesson.
 The Senate Square was, in fact, the last stop on our tour but I jumped ahead in our sightseeing to discuss Alexander II because of his historical importance.